-8 1.
-Introduction
+1. Introduction

-- 9 All professional staff shall be evaluated for retention and promotion by Personnel Evaluation - 10 Committees (PEC's).
-There shall continue to be separate PEC's for Librarians, Counseling and - 11 Wellness Center Counselors, and Admissions and Financial Aid Counselors.
-In addition, there shall - 12 be a separate PEC for HEOP counselors and HEOP assistant directors.
+All professional staff shall be evaluated for retention and promotion by Personnel Evaluation Committees (PEC's).
+There shall continue to be separate PEC's for Library Faculty, Counseling and Wellness Center Counselors, and Admissions and Financial Aid Counselors.
+In addition, there shall be a separate PEC for HEOP counselors and HEOP assistant directors.

-13 2.
-Library PEC
+2. Library PEC

-- 14 The Library PEC will consist of three (3) elected members and one (1) elected alternate. - 15 Qualification for election is the rank of Librarian II or above, and a minimum of four (4) years of - 16 continuous service at the Institute.
-If fewer than three (3) individuals meet the criteria for service, - 17 the three (3) eligible individuals with greatest seniority shall serve.
-The Library PEC will elect a Chair - 18 (with vote, who will convene meetings) during the Spring for the following academic year.
+The Library PEC will consist of three (3) elected members and one (1) elected alternate.
+Qualification for election is the rank of Library Faculty II or above, and a minimum of four (4) years of continuous service at the

+Institute.
+If fewer than three (3) individuals meet the criteria for service, the three (3) eligible individuals with greatest seniority shall serve.
+The Library PEC will elect a Chair (with vote, who will convene meetings) during the spring for the following academic year.

-19 3.
-Counseling and Wellness Center and Admissions and Financial Aid PEC's
+3. Counseling and Wellness Center and Admissions and Financial Aid PEC's

-- The Counseling and Wellness Center and Admissions and Financial Aid PEC's will each consist of three (3) elected members.
+The Counseling and Wellness Center and Admissions and Financial Aid PEC's will each consist of three (3) elected members.
 If fewer than three members are available for service, professional staff members from other NYIT offices elected by the full-time members to be represented by that PEC shall serve on that personnel committee.
-The Counseling and Wellness Center and Admissions and Financial Aid PEC's shall elect their Chairs (with vote, who will convene meetings) during the Spring - 25 for the following academic year.
+The Counseling and Wellness Center and Admissions and Financial Aid PEC's shall elect their Chairs (with vote, who will convene meetings) during the spring for the following academic year.

-26 4.
-HEOP PEC
+4. HEOP PEC

-- 27 The HEOP PEC will consist of the HEOP counselors and HEOP assistant directors throughout the - 28 Institute.
-The HEOP Director or the Director of Academic Enrichment Programs will convene the - 29 first meeting.
+The HEOP PEC will consist of the HEOP counselors and HEOP assistant directors throughout the Institute.
+The HEOP Director or the Director of Academic Enrichment Programs will convene the first meeting.
 The new PEC will be chaired by its elected Chair.

-1 5.
-Selection of PEC Members; Filling of Vacancies
+5. Selection of PEC Members; Filling of Vacancies

-- Each representative and alternate to the Library, Counseling and Wellness Center, and Admissions and Financial Aid PECs will be elected during the Spring for the following academic year to serve a one-year term.
-Any vacancy will be filled within fifteen (15) days in the manner of the original selection. - 6 6.
-Recusal from PEC Service - 7 A PEC member submitting a request for promotion shall not participate in any promotion decision.
+Each representative and alternate to the Library, Counseling and Wellness Center, and Admissions and Financial Aid PECs will be elected during the spring for the following academic year to serve a one-year term.
+Any vacancy will be filled within fifteen (15) days in the manner of the original selection.

+6. Recusal from PEC Service

+A PEC member submitting a request for promotion shall not participate in any promotion decision.